CyberLocc/Goenum/readme.md

 ## Contributing

 Contributions to this project are welcome!
 If you have any suggestions for improvements or would like to report a bug, please open an issue on the GitHub repository.
 Pull requests are also encouraged.

+## License
+This script is released under the MIT License.